KxSystems/docs/docs/license/gcp.md

-13. KX owns all right, title and interest in the Kdb+ Software and documentation and any Intellectual Property (whether registerable or unregisterable) appurtenant thereto including in any Updates, modifications, improvements, or developments to the Kdb+ Software arising during this Agreement. (“**Intellectual Property**” means patents, utility models, rights to inventions,
+13. KX owns all right, title and interest in the Kdb+ Software and documentation and any Intellectual Property (whether registerable or un-registerable) appurtenant thereto including in any Updates, modifications, improvements, or developments to the Kdb+ Software arising during this Agreement. (“**Intellectual Property**” means patents, utility models, rights to inventions,